-Reconstructive and regenerative medicine About themeThis theme focuses on the development and clinical translation of innovative diagnosis and therapies, including regenerative medicine and nano-medicine, for personalized care and cure of patients needing reconstructions of lost or damaged tissues.
-This will be achieved by transdisciplinary research by leading research groups in the fields of medicine, dentistry, biochemistry, chemistry, biology and materials science.
+Reconstructive and regenerative medicine About themeThe theme focuses on the development and clinical translation of innovative diagnosis and reconstructive therapies, including regenerative medicine and nanomedicine, towards personalized care and cure of patients needing reconstructions of lost or damaged tissues.
+This is achieved by transdisciplinary research between research groups in the fields of cell biology, biomaterials and bioengineering, in close collaboration with clinical experts.

 - We will investigate clinical applications for musculoskeletal diseases.